gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

    [test-property ?b ?habit ?val]
   ]
 ```
 The `test-property` rule is very similar to the predefined `property` rule.
 However, the predefind `property` rule is not available within the `:rules` statement; it seems to be only available within the `:where` clause.
 Nevertheless, let's discuss. `test-property` expects three variables `?b`, `?type`, and `?testval`.
 In the first line of the rule body, we introduce a new variable `?props` and bind it to the block properties of `?b`.
-Therefore, `?b` is a variable for a block.
+Therefore, `?b` is a variable for a block. `?props` is a map that contains keys and associated values which can be retrieved with the `get` function.
 In the next line, we retrieve the value from `?props` that is given by `?type` and bind it to the new variable `?val`.
 Finally, the rule tests whether the values of `?val` and `?testval` are similar.
 In conclusion, `test-property` expects a block reference in `?p` and evaluates to true only if there is a property within that block with the name given by `?type` and if that property has the same value as given by `?testval`.

 The next helper rule takes advantage of the previously defined rule. `habit-block` first tests whether a given block `?b` is a block that is used for tracking habits.
 Next, the rule checks whether the `?habit` in question has the value given by `?val`.